karlwilcox/website-build/pages/info.md

 ## Tools

-The site consists entirely of static pages created using the [Jekyll][1]] Static Site Generator.
-Development work is carried out a Mini-PC running [Pop!OS][2], for text editing I use IntelliJ Idea from [JetBrains][3] with the IdeaVim(*) plugin and a colour theme that I can't seem to settle on and changes every few weeks.
+The site consists entirely of static pages created using the [Jekyll][1] Static Site Generator.
+Development work is carried out on my Mac Mini M4 Pro with a Studio Display while the build and test site hosting is carried out a Mini-PC running [Pop!OS][2]

-(*) The first editor I learned to use, some 40 years ago, was Vi and the muscle memory is too ingrained to change now!
+As an IDE I use VSCode with the IdeaVim plugin and a colour theme that I can't seem to settle on and changes every few weeks.
+(Vi was first editor I learned to use, some 40 years ago, and the muscle memory is too ingrained to change now!)
+I use the various tools provided by [Affinity Software][3] for image preparation and diagram creation.

 The build system is the Linux 'make' command with some embedded bash scripts to do things like thumbnail generation.

 The page theme is [FEELING RESPONSIVE][4] by phlow.

+## Copyrights

+All written content is my original work, unless otherwise stated and remains copyright Karl R. Wilcox 2025.

 For articles and general topic pages images, diagrams, photographs etc. are my own work unless otherwise stated.
-I use the various tools provided by
-[Affinity Software][5] for image preparation and diagram creation.

 For the reviews images are generally taken from the usual sources - amazon.com, imdb.com, youtube.com or the sites of the various studios or publishers.
 I haven't provided individual attribution for these, sorry, but life is short and I'm sure that the organisations involved are big enough to handle the unintended copyright violations.

 ## Hosting

-As above, development work is done on my Pop!OS Linux Mini-PC which hosts multiple test versions of my various websites each on a different IP addresses.
+As noted above, my Pop!OS Linux Mini-PC hosts multiple test versions of my various websites each on a different IP addresses.

-The live website is hosted by Amazon Web Services on a tiny [LightSail][6] instance but since it is only static pages both performance and storage are adequate.
+The live website is hosted by UKHost4u on a Virtual Private Server.
+The site is entirely static, with just HTML, CSS, JavaScript and image files.

 ## File Organisation